Implementation of the Convention in New Zealand

-The next review of New Zealand's progress in implementing the Convention is expected in 2018 (four years since the first review meeting in 2014).
+New Zealand's second review started in March 2018 (four years since the first review meeting in 2014).

-The process for New Zealand's next review will be different to last time.
-Instead of submitting a separate progress report, the Government will just need to respond to the List of Issues.
+The process for New Zealand's next review is different to last time.
+Instead of submitting a separate progress report, the Government needs to respond to the List of Issues.
 This process is called a 'Simplified Reporting Process'.
 It has been offered to countries because the Committee was facing some challenges in reviewing all countries that had ratified the Convention.
 This process will help speed things up, while still making sure countries get reviewed regularly.

 Page last updated: